 Almost all babies in Australia are screened at birth for CF. There are some who may be lost to follow up or refuse to consent for screening.
 Exact numbers in Australia are not available.
 Refer to ‘Newborn screening’ for more information.

 for CF can be offered by GPs to all couples planning a pregnancy (or already pregnant), regardless of family history or ethnicity.
 Refer to ‘Reproductive carrier screening’ for more information.

-Couples who are CF carriers should be referred for genetic counselling if they are planning a pregnancy or in the first trimester of pregnancy.3
+Couples who are CF carriers should be referred for genetic counselling if they are planning a pregnancy or are in the first trimester of pregnancy.

-Children suspected of having CF (who have not been previously identified through newborn screening tests) should be referred to a paediatrician for a sweat test.
-Symptoms may include recurrent cough, failure to thrive, lower respiratory tract infection, bronchiectasis and/or rectal prolapse.
+Children suspected of having CF (who have not been previously identified through newborn screening tests) should be referred to a respiratory paediatrician for a sweat test.
+Symptoms may include recurrent cough, failure to thrive, lower respiratory tract infections, bronchiectasis and/or rectal prolapse.

-Males presenting with infertility due to congenital bilateral absence of the vas deferens (CBAVD) may have an atypical form of CF. Refer the patient to a fertility specialist.4
+Males presenting with infertility due to congenital bilateral absence of the vas deferens (CBAVD) may have an atypical form of CF. These men should be referred to a fertility specialist.

 should be offered following a diagnosis of CF or of a CFTR pathogenic variant carrier in a family to identify other carriers.